Concrete Crack Repair – Kits, Ports, Tools & Accessories – Built for DIY, Trusted by Pros

 These ports make concrete crack repair faster, cleaner, and more reliable-helping you restore the strength and appearance of your concrete surfaces.

-I ordered this to apply on a 1/4" crack on the exposed foundation in my garage.
+ed - "Works as expected - I ordered this to apply on a 1/4" crack on the exposed foundation in my garage.
 The crack runs through the entire wall which is about 1' high.
 I covered the rear of the wall with cardboard so that the epoxy would not leak out the back.
 I inserted 3 of the injection ports into the crack and covered the rest with cardboard.
 Using my caulking gun I injected the epoxy mix into the ports starting from the bottom port.
 The smell from this is pretty strong so I had a fan blowing air across my work area.
 I let this sit for a couple days before removing the carboard.
-The epoxy worked in filling the crack and feels solid.
+The epoxy worked in filling the crack and feels solid."

-We applied this to a crack in our basement.
+Judy - "This works great! - We applied this to a crack in our basement.
 It is the best thing we have found for sealing a crack in a wall.
-Would definitely recommend this for problem in basement wall!
+Would definitely recommend this for problem in basement wall!"